If you have a thin upper body but a plump or fat lower body, you need to know which works better for busting fat: cardio or strength training?

 “An intense interval workout using compound joints for even 20 minutes will create EPOC.
 And this will help to reshape the body.”

-Thin Upper Body, Fat Lower Body: You Should Do Cardio AND Weights
+Thin Upper Body, Fat Lower Body: Do Cardio AND Weights

 Train the lower body also with deadlifts and leg presses.
 Work out intensely: get winded after each set.
 Get sweaty and feel hammered after each set.